Lake Louise Hikes: 10 Trails We Recommend as Locals

 Before long, the switchbacks will be over and you’ll begin the super-fun final leg of the Big Beehive hiking trail.
 You’ll be walking along the spine of the Big Beehive ridge, through a forest of larch trees with Lake Agnes down below on one side and Lake Louise on the other.
 It simply doesn’t get better than this!

-The 360-degree views you’ll enjoy from the far end of the Big Beehive hike are amongst our favorite views in Banff National Park.
+The 360-degree views you’ll enjoy from the far end of the Big Beehive hike are among our favourite views in Banff National Park.
 You can see Fairview Mountain standing guard behind the iconic Lake Louise, the Lake Louise ski area, the Chateau Lake Louise and a seemingly endless number of peaks stretching down the Bow Valley.

 Lake Louise and the Chateau Lake Louise as seen from the Big Beehive hike in Banff National Park.